• Home

 This is the method I always try first.
 It’s pretty easy, just… don’t water your plants for a bit.

-If I’m watering my plants every week, I usually just wait an extra 4 or 5 days.
-The fungus gnat larvae can’t live in dry soil for very long, so extending the time between waterings is a good way to wipe out a whole generation of the flies.
+If I'm watering my plants every week, I usually just wait an extra 4 or 5 days.
+The fungus gnat larvae can't live in dry soil for very long, so extending the time between waterings is a good way to wipe out a whole generation of flies.

 This method only works on succulents, of course.
 Most plants couldn’t survive if you didn’t water them for so long.